A look at Qurate Retail Inc.'s (QRTEA) recent performance gives investors their first glimpse of hope.

 Qurate Retail Inc. (NASDAQ: QRTEA) Trading Performance Indicators

-Qurate Retail Inc. (QRTEA) is currently performing well based on its current performance indicators.
-A quick ratio of 0.60 was reported for the most recent quarter.
+Here are Qurate Retail Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 0.60.
 In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.07.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 0.28, a number that is poised to hit 0.10 in the next quarter and is forecasted to reach 0.91 in one year’s time.